microsoft/pxt-adafruit/docs/reference/js/lessons/number-psych/quiz.md

 # number psych quiz

-a 4-player game in which each player must outwit his opponents.  #math #random #docs #shake
+a 4-player game in which each player must outwit his opponents.

 ## Name